 Unused compensatory time must be paid in cash at the end of each biennium.

 An appointing authority may authorize exceptions to the above end-of-biennium cash out requirement.
 The appointing authority indicates a specific date by which the compensatory time must be liquidated by the individual requesting the exception.
 This date must be within four months of the end of the biennium.
-The appointing authority documents the exception in writing and attaches it to the employee’s June Time Report or Leave Report.
+The appointing authority documents the exception in writing.

 If the individual does not use the compensatory time by the end of the extension, the compensatory time so extended must be paid in cash within thirty days of the end of the extended period.